 What should be done if a UAS is lost, destroyed, sold, or transferred?

 The UAS registration should be cancelled through the FAA registration system.
 Any new owner should then make a new registration.
+Hint: Use a drone tracking device to reduce the chance of losing your drone.
+Check out my guide here.

 How should a UAS be marked with the unique FAA registration number?